 The Agile Museum: 21st Century Leadership, with a Capital LPaper

-Douglas Hegley, Minneapolis Institute of Art, USA, Meaghan Tongen, Minneapolis Institute of Art, USA, Andrew David, Minneapolis Institute of Art, USA
+Douglas Hegley, The Metropolitan Museum of Art, USA, Meaghan Tongen, Minneapolis Institute of Art, USA, Andrew David, Minneapolis Institute of Art, USA

 Published paper: The Agile museum